Disease (Beartooth album): Themes

-Shomo wanted to address the futility in his life and not hide it, he wanted to produce songs that feel real: with his other album, Aggressive, he felt he was faking being happy and that nothing was wrong.
-With "Disease", he didn't want to lie anymore and instead dive back into his emotions and express it through the music to produce a track that felt honest and relatable.
+Shomo wanted to address the futility in his life and not hide it, he wanted to produce songs that feel real: with his previous album, Aggressive, he felt he was faking being happy and that nothing was wrong.
+With Disease, he didn't want to lie anymore and instead dive back into his emotions and express it through the music to produce a track that felt honest and relatable.
 Shomo, during the 2018 tour promoting Disease, would give a small speech before every show expressing the need to be aware of depression, and, if you feel depressed, to talk to someone.
 Each speech varied in content; all of them were inspired by a great friend of his, Kyle Pavone from We Came as Romans, who died from overdosing.
 Shomo, a year and half before a speech he gave on October 1, 2018, while contemplating suicide, developed the idea that depression is a disease.